 INPUT: In this problem, you will be given the location of one of your checkers, followed by the number of your opponent's checkers and their locations.
 Locations will be given in ordered pair format (row, column).
 Sample Input line #1 below indicates that your checker is at location (1,5) and your opponent has 3 checkers at locations (2,6), (4,6) and (6,6).

 OUTPUT: For each input, it is your turn to move a checker.
 Print the maximum number of legal jumps that can be made by your checker.
-Also, if your checker finishes in the "home row" of your opponent, then print the word "king" next to your answer for the number of jumps.

 SAMPLE INPUT